Temple Bruer Preceptory: 1833 excavations

+1908 excavations

 In 1908 William St John Hope, together with Col. Reeve of Leadenham Hall, and with the permission of Lord Londesborough, the owner, undertook extensive excavations on the site.
 Hope was a leading medieval archaeologist of the period and Assistant Secretary of the Society of Antiquaries.

-Hope appears to have identified part of the precinct wall to the west of the church as that which was authorised by the 1306 licence to crenellate, which referred to a certain part and strong gate and which was noted in the 1338 Extent as a curtilagio.
+Hope appears to have identified part of the precinct wall to the west of the church as that which was authorised by the 1306 licence to crenellate, which referred to "a certain part and strong gate" and which was noted in the 1338 Extent as a curtilagio.
 He also discovered a number of slight structures the south wall of the precinct, which were probably the henhouse and stables mentioned in the Extent.
 A larger building lay to the south of the church.
 This was 36m long and 11.5m wide, and was probably a barn.
 Hope was able to distinguish four phases of the development of the Preceptory.
 The first phase was the church with a round nave, about 15m in diameter, with a ring of eight columns, which distinguished a central area from an outer aisle.
 To the east was a rectangular presbytery of two bays measuring about 8m by 4m, with an apse at the east end.
 Below this lay a crypt, which may be the feature shown in the bottom left-hand corner of Samuel Buck 1726 engraving of the Preceptory.
 No clear indication was found of the fenestration except at the east end of the apse; and there was no clear point of access to the nave, though this may have lain on the north side where outside several rock cut graves into the local limestone, were recorded.
-This first phase appears to equate with the initial foundation of the Preceptory in the mid-12th century.
+This first phase appears to equate with the initial foundation of the preceptory in the mid-12th century.